abhipsa14/project_submission_codegrills/README.md

 This repository contains two Python tools designed for monitoring and extracting content related to cryptocurrencies and dark web (.onion) links:

 1. **Pastebin Keyword Crawler**: Scrapes Pastebin's public archive for pastes containing crypto-related keywords or Telegram links.
-2. **Telegram .onion Link Extractor**: Connects to Telegram channels and extracts .onion links from messages.

 These tools are designed to work independently but can be used together as part of a larger dark web monitoring system.